viet34tqc/notebook/interview.md

 **TLDR**
 By default, JavaScript looks at the class that uses the `this` keyword, not the class that creates the `this` keyword.
 Arrow function will bound `this` to original scope and cannot be modified (even if you use `bind`)

-- If the new keyword is used when calling the function, `this` inside the function is a all new empty object.
+- If the `new` keyword is used when calling the function, `this` inside the function is a all new empty object.
-- If apply, call, or bind is used, `this` inside the function is the object that is passed in as the argument.
+- If `apply`, `call`, or `bind` is used, `this` inside the function is the object that is passed in as the argument.
 - If a function is called as a method `this` is the object that the function is a property of.
 - If a method is assigned to a variable, then that method is detached from object and `this` is `undefined` in strict mode or `window` as global object.
-Example: `this` will be undefined in controller class because when you execute a method of that class in route, the method is detached from controller class <https://stackoverflow.com/questions/45643005/why-is-this-undefined-in-this-class-method>
+Example: `this` will be `undefined` in controller class because when you execute a method of that class in route, the method is detached from controller class <https://stackoverflow.com/questions/45643005/why-is-this-undefined-in-this-class-method>
 - If a function is invoked as a free function invocation, `this` is the global object.
 - If it's an arrow function, `this` value will be the context of its surrounding scope at the time it is created.
 Arrow function will try to resolve `this` inside it lexically just like any other variable and ask the Outer function - Do you have a `this`?
 And Outer Function will reply YES and gives inner function its own context to this